krutikpansuriya/A-PassGenerator/README.md

    ```
 ### or

-- Just run the "A-PassGenerator.exe" in EXE folder
+- Just run the "A-PassGenerator.exe" in EXE folder.
 **Note-:** Don't move the .exe file (Create a shortcut if you want).

 ## Cryptography Overview